 With our first two nights devoted to nightlife, we are more than happy to spend the last two enjoying the more laid-back, quieter pace of Snowmass Village.

 After four days of skiing, spas, and shopping – mixed in with a healthy dose of Aspen’s legendary nightlife – we’ve really had a taste of what Aspen Snowmass has to offer.

 In fact, the more I think about it, I can’t believe I haven’t planned a ski trip to Colorado sooner.
 It’s such an easy trip from Atlanta and it’s the perfect way to spend a winter week or weekend.

 But there’s more to Aspen Snowmass than the winter months.
 Locals rave about the beauty of the summer months when ski slopes become hiking and biking trails and weekends are loaded with festivals and concerts.

 Read More on Colorado: 5 Fabulous Things to Do in Colorado Springs for Fresh Air Fun (3 are free!)

 There’s golf, tennis, white-water rafting and, of course, if après-ski need not be limited to skiers, it also need not be limited to ski season.

-I definitely think there’s another Colorado ski trip in my future.
-Perhaps Telluride, Beaver Creek or Steamboat Springs.
-Of course Aspen/Snowmass is likely to see me again, too…
+There’s another Colorado ski trip in my future for sure.
+Perhaps Telluride, Beaver Creek, or Steamboat Springs.
+Of course, Aspen Snowmass is likely to see me again, too…

-Tomorrow, my parting thoughts on this whirlwind journey to all 7 continents in just 7 weeks.
+Tomorrow, my parting thoughts on this whirlwind round-the-world journey to all 7 continents in just 7 weeks.